Diglettss/Flashcards/planning/project_proposal.md

 ## **Description**
-The purpose of this project is to provide a simple learning tool that is completely free to use, while helping to provide one of the best methods of studying: information retrieval.

-Information retrieval, as described by [Cornell University](https://lsc.cornell.edu/how-to-study/studying-for-and-taking-exams/effective-study-strategies/), means to actively recall information from memory: an effective practice for long-term learning.
-It's considered one of the best methods of study because it helps identify what someone does or doesn't understand.

-This project will help users practice their information retrieval by making the user take their time in recalling the information before flipping a card over.
+The 3 main goals of our project are to:
+1. Create a ***free*** study tool, with a simple & straightforward UI;
+2. Provide a way for users to self-test their knowledge;
+3.  & aid in the use of the **retrieval practice** method so that users memorize, retain & retrieve information more efficiently.

+**Retrieval practice** means ***to actively recall information from memory***.

+It's one of the most efficient study methods, according to sources such as *[Education Corner](https://www.educationcorner.com/retrieval-practice/)*, but it can also be one of the most challenging; it requires a deep level of focus/concentration.
+However, it's efficient because it encourages long-term learning, & there are many ways to practice retrieving information: *practice tests*, *quizzes*, *flashcards*, etc.

 Users will be able to sign up, create a profile, & create sets of digital flashcards based on any subject they choose.
 The flashcards can be then reviewed based on the mode the user chooses.
-The website will be searchable by anyone for other sets of flashcards or other user profiles.
+The website will be searchable for other sets of flashcards or other user profiles.

 ## **Expected Features List**

 ##### Terms Used:
 - **Inverse View (Included in all modes by default)**
     - *term --> **flip** --> definition*